Riccardo Petrella

-Riccardo Petrella, born on 5 August 1941 in La Spezia, Liguria, Italy, is an Italian political scientist and economist; he has a doctorate in political sciences from the University of Florence).
+Riccardo Petrella (born on 5 August 1941 in La Spezia) is an Italian political scientist and economist; he has a doctorate in political sciences from the University of Florence).
 Currently professor emeritus at the University of Louvain, he participates in a tradition that unites Christianity, personalism and solidarity principles.
 In 1991, he founded the Lisbon Group, which was composed of 21 academic, business, media and cultural decision-makers, so as to enhance the critical analyses of the current globalization.
 He is also a member of the World Social Forum and the Porto Alegre Manifesto.

 Biography

 Petrella was nominated doctor honoris causa at the University of Umeå, University of Roskilde, Catholic University Brussels, the University of Mons, the Polytechnical Institute of Grenoble and the University of Québec in Montréal.